 Ancient humans moved out of Africa around 60,000 BCE and migrated to other parts of the world, including Australia.
 The reasons for this mass migration have fascinated historians.
 It is likely that a cause of ancient humans migration was the growing population.
 Human populations in Africa grew and, as a consequence, they needed more food and resources.
 It is likely that people moved in order to find more resources.
 Evidence of ancient human migration can be found throughout the world.
 Ancient stone tools, human remains and cave paintings have been discovered in many places.
-In the twentieth century, the impact of new technolog suc meant that researchers co determine artifacts and sites.
-As the te of acl ancier remains became known, a pattern emerged of the movements of people across vast distances in the world.
+In the twentieth century, the impact of new technology, such as radio carbon dating, meant that researchers could determine the age of these artifacts and sites.
+As the age of each ancient site and remains became known, a pattern emerged of the movements of people across vast distances in the world.
 An outcome of the pattern of evidence is the 'out of Africa' theory, where waves of human migration are revealed.